robin45978/homelab/infrastructure/backup-recovery/README.md

          Network restored
 ```

-This is not considered High Availability because the standby system does not operate simultaneously with the production firewall.
+This is not HA because the second system is not running at the same time.

-Instead, it provides a **manual disaster recovery path** in case the primary OPNsense hardware fails.
+It is simply my manual recovery path if the primary OPNsense hardware fails.

 ---

 ## Availability vs. Backup

-The infrastructure intentionally separates **availability, redundancy and backup**.
+I keep availability, redundancy and backup separate in the design.

 ```text
 RAID 1